 Step 5.
 From the main dashboard of your Firebase Console, select "+Add app."

 Step 6.
 From here, select either the iOS button or the Android button, based on which Firebase certs you are creating.
 The steps afterwards are the same.

 Step 7.
 The next screen will display a number of fields to fill out.

-Head back to your Control Panel, go to Advanced > Certificates and Keys.
+Head back to your Control Panel, go to Integrations > Certificates

-Here, copy the App Bundle ID.
-Please note, you're Bundle ID may differ or be the same between iOS and Android.
+Here, click on the type of project you're working on (iOS or Android), copy the App Bundle ID.
+Please note, your Bundle ID may differ or be the same between iOS and Android.

 Step 8.
 Return to Firebase console and paste your App Bundle ID under the Android Package Name field or the Apple Bundle ID, depending on which platform you're creating Firebase certificates for.
 Then, click Register App.